luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.zk_themes/README.md

     This will put default Idempiere Standard ZK Theme

-   Updated for Idempiere release 8.2 - February 2021
+   Updated for Idempiere release 8.2 - March 2021